 Small Town Shopping

 The Big Island of Hawaii has endless small towns to explore (and by “explore” we mean buying stuff we don’t need).
 The above Mary Guava Designs is located in Honoka’a near Waipio Valley.
 Some other small towns to visit are: Keaau, Pahoa, Hawi, Kealakekua, and if you’re fancy, Waikoloa.
+Shopping is one of the best things to do on Hawaii Big Island.

 Tropical Dreams Ice Cream